tokamak-network/circom-ethereum-opcodes/README.md

 # circom-ethereum-opcodes
-The set of circom circuit implementation for ethereum opcodes
+The sets of circom circuit implementation of ethereum opcodes